HackYourFuture/Node.js/week3/MAKEME.md

 ## 3. Code along

+> The *code along* section is designed to give you an idea of how different concepts fit together.
+You do not have to submit your code, but you have to finish the code along.

-This you will build an application that sends emails.
-I dont have to explain how important this is as almost every web application needs to send emails.
-Emails are sent for example to verify users, to recover accounts, to notify users of events, etc. You will need all the skills you have learned so far but I promise you that it will be a lot of fun.
+This time you will build an application that sends emails.
+I dont have to explain how important this is.
+Almost every web application needs to send emails.
+Emails are sent for example to verify users, to recover accounts, to notify users of events, etc. You will need all the skills you have learned so far, but I promise you that it will be a lot of fun.

 [Nodemailer - Send Emails From Your Node.js App](https://www.youtube.com/watch?v=nF9g1825mwk&t=469s)